danieledigrandi/LabIndustrialPlants/README.md

 # LabIndustrialPlants

-Project developed for the course "Operations Management Laboratory", instructions are explained in file "Il caso Football Factory_testo.pdf".
+Project developed for the course "Operations Management Laboratory" (2020), instructions are explained in file "Il caso Football Factory_testo.pdf".